Are you confident your mobile devices are secure?

 The safest option is not to connect to the Internet using unknown hotspots, and instead use your mobile's 4G or 5G network, which will have built-in security.
 This means you can also use 'tethering' (where your other devices such as laptops share your 4G or 5G connection), or a wireless 'dongle' provided by your mobile network.

 If you need to connect to public Wi-Fi, you should consider using Virtual Private Networks (VPNs), a technique that encrypts your data before it is sent across the Internet.
 You should only use VPNs provided by reputable service providers.

 There are two types of VPN service - personal and business.
 Both work in a similar way by providing an encrypted tunnel through the Internet to a break out destination.

 A personal VPN is mainly used by individuals to provide an element of privacy and allows you to break out of the Internet at a different location across the globe thus providing an element of privacy.
 There are many companies providing these.

-The other type of VPN is used mainly for business and allows a secure connection back to an office location, allowing you to secure encrypted access to your business applications.
+The other type of VPN is used mainly for business and allows a secure connection back to an office location, allowing you to secure encrypted access to your business applications and data.

 Find a lost device